 Leaf Drop on Boston Fern

 Even though it looks awful when leaflets fall from Boston fern plants, this symptom isn’t generally indicative of a serious problem.
-More often, the cause of Boston fern losing leaves is something that’s wrong in the care the plant’s receiving, and that can be changed overnight.
-Most often when leaves or leaflets yellow, dry up and drop, it’s due to one of these common problems:
+More often, the cause of Boston fern losing leaves is something in the care the plant’s receiving, and that can be changed overnight.
+Most often when leaves or leaflets yellow, dry up, and drop, it’s due to one of these common problems:

 Age of leaves – Older leaves will eventually dry and die.
 That’s just how it goes.
 So if you’ve got just a few dropping leaves and the care you’re giving your plant is otherwise excellent, don’t sweat it.
 You may just want to put some effort into redirecting the long, thin stolons of the plant into the pot so new leaves continue to be produced.